Clouard-Dista/iot-5al/README.md

 Topic of the project have made a thermometer and display:

-* Temperature
+* Temperature (in °C)
-* Humidity rates
+* Humidity rates (in %)
-* Measure of Propane, Hydrogen, Methane, Gaz de pétrole liquéfié, Dioxyde 'étain.
+* Measure of Propane, Hydrogen, Methane, Liquefied Petroleum Gas, Tin dioxide (in ppm/10).

+To access the web application go to card_IP/index.html

-A Thermometer is composed a button who allows stop sensor and LED.
+A Thermometer contains button which allows stop sensor and LED.

-Data will be display on a Web interface but the device will be make up 3 LED :
+Data will be display on a Web interface and the device will contains 3 LED :

-*  Red: Warning when a issue arise at least 2 sensors.
+*  Red: Warning when a issue arise on at least 2 sensors or if the temperature is over 30°C.
 *  Yellow: Warning when a issue arise with a sensors.
-*  Green: no any issues with sensors.
+*  Green: no issues with sensors.

 ## How does it work ?
-At the start, the Arduino card connects a WiFi network and modify SSID and Password in Arduino Code.
+At the start, the Arduino card connect on a WiFi network and modify SSID and Password in Arduino Code.

 ![Alt text](img/plan.png?raw=true "jauges")